oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 DIAMOND is a sequence aligner for protein and translated DNA searches, designed for high performance analysis of big sequence data.

-**URL**
+**More Information**

 https://github.com/bbuchfink/diamond